Paris to Brussels by regional train

 When speed is your need, the Paris to Brussels route run by Thalys is a reliable and efficient way to travel, taking under one and half hours.
 When you’re in no hurry, though, traveling from Paris to Brussels by regional train allows you avoid reservation fees and to travel at a leisurely pace – all it requires is a little planning.
 This is the way to discover one of the joys of a Eurail pass – your ability to jump aboard almost any train.
 Not only will you save money, but you’ll also get to experience some European destinations that are usually overlooked.

-Top 3 stops on regional train route from Paris to Brussels
+Top 3 stops from Paris to Brussels

 Why not visit one of these cities on the regional train route from Paris to Brussels: